-The vehicle converter is obliged to attach a sticker to the converted vehicle indicating that the equipment may only be used in conjunction with extended support feet/jacks.
-In addition, the vehicle converter is responsible for the safe operation of the equipment.
+The Converter is obliged to attach a sticker to the converted vehicle indicating that the equipment may only be used in conjunction with extended support feet/jacks.
+In addition, the Converter is responsible for the safe operation of the equipment.